Master-Follower feature

 Once the creation of the Master-Follower is concluded, the follower requirement will be available at the selected destination but in a “read-only” mode.

 To enable the follower requirement for editing, it’s required to perform a “Follower Entrance Review” in the destination (Specification or Section).
-That can be done for a single follower or to a group of requirements as shown in the figures below.
+That can be done for a single follower or to a group of requirements as shown in the figure Follower Entrance Review below.

 Change in the requirement

 Furthermore, if there is any change in the data of the master requirement, the change can be propagated to the follower.
-The change will be notified to the follower and the user can decide if the change has to be accepted or ignored manually.
+The follower will be notified of the change, and the user can decide if the change has to be accepted or ignored manually.
 When there is a change in the ‘Master’ requirement, the follower requirement ‘Propagation changes’ icon (1) appears in the Action column of the particular requirement.

 Also, the modified requirement will have a yellow box to highlight the change.
-When you hover over the box, a pop-up appears (2) where the user can choose to propagate the changes as well.
+When you hover over the box, a pop-up appears (2) where the user can also choose to propagate the changes.
+Refer Figure Change Propagation Notification .

 Only the owners of the requirement will be able to propagate the changes through “Apply” or “Dont Apply”.
 If a owner is not specified to the requirement, the users with “Read & Write” access will be able to apply or reject the propagation.